gaganmacgit/OnlineStoreRestServices/README.md

   <email>dummyuser@gmail.com</email>
 </user>
 ```
- 6.For Adding an Item to the cart , POST URL : /rest/user/emailid/cart/product
+ 6. For Adding an Item to the cart , POST URL : /rest/user/emailid/cart/product
  emailId is the user emailid , uniquely identifying the user in application sample payload

 ```xml